radicmagda/FER-deep_learning_1/README.md

-# FER-duboko_ucenje
+# FER - Deep Learning 1
-solutions to assignments for the course Deep Learning 1 on FER
+solutions to assignments for the course [Deep Learning 1](https://www.fer.unizg.hr/predmet/dubuce1_a) on FER